pahihu/mumps/manual.md

 | lckwait    | No. of waits before `LOCK` |
 | rdwait     | No. of waits because of block read |

+## More information

+The additional MUMPS commands and functions are inspired by several MUMPS implementations.
+If you want to know more please consult the repsective descriptions below:

+- `KVALUE`, `KSUBSCRIPT` see "The Annotated M[UMPS] Standards" by Ed de Moel
+- `$DATA()`,`$ORDER()`,`$QUERY()` see current Cache documentation
+- `$LIST` functions see documentation of MiniM or Cache 2.1
+- `$ZBIT` functions see documentation of GT.M or MiniM or Cache 2.1
+- `$ZSEND()` is similar to $ZMETHOD() of current Cache, but the inner workings are entirely different.
+See README.OOP
+- `$ZINCREMENT` function see documentation of GT.M
+- `ZZ` commands and functions are similar to DTM, you can extend MUMPS with commands/functions written in MUMPS